Isoperimetric interpretation for the renormalized volume of convex co-compact hyperbolic 3-manifolds: Introduction

 \section{Introduction}

 Renormalized volume is a geometric quantity motivated by the AdS/CFT correspondence and the calculation of gravitational action (see Witten \cite{W}).
 For a convex co-compact hyperbolic 3-manifold, one can use the duality done by Epstein \cite{E} between conformal metrics at infinity ($\partial_{\infty} \mathbb{H}^3$) and immersions into $\mathbb{H}^3$ to construct a submanifold $N\subset M$ so that $V_R(M)$ is equal to the volume of $N$ minus half of the integral of the mean curvature of $\partial N$.
 In this setup, renormalized volume can be characterized as the antiderivative of a 1-form defined by the Schwarzian derivative of the uniformization maps at infinity.
-This work reinterprets renormalized volume of an acylindrical hyperbolic manifold $M$ as the asymptotic difference between the isoperimetric profile of $M$ and the isoperimetric profile of the representative with totally geodesic convex core in the deformation space of $M$.
+See Section 3 for precise definition of renormalized volume addressed here and further discussion.
+This present work reinterprets renormalized volume of an acylindrical hyperbolic manifold $M$ as the asymptotic difference between the isoperimetric profile of $M$ and the isoperimetric profile of the representative with totally geodesic convex core in the deformation space of $M$.
+An \textit{isoperimetric profile} of a given manifold is a function that for each number $V>0$ assigns the optimal perimeter of a region of volume $V$.
+There are two profiles we consider: $I_M(V)$ and $J_M(V)$, the outermost isoperimetric profile and the isoperimetric profile, respectively.
+While $J_M(V)$ is taken without restriction, $I_M(V)$ is defined taking optimal perimeters between regions containing all compact minimal surfaces in $M$.
+This requires the competitor for $I_M(V)$ to contain a region with minimal boundary, which we call the \textit{outermost region} of M.

-\begin{theorem} Let $M$ be a convex co-compact hyperbolic $3$-manifold that is either acylindrical or quasifuchsian and $\Omega_0$ its outermost region.
-If $I_{M}$ is the outermost isoperimetric profile of $M$, then
+\begin{theorem} Let $M$ be a convex co-compact hyperbolic $3$-manifold that is either acylindrical or quasifuchsian and let $\Omega_0$ be its outermost region.
+If $I_{M}, I_{TG}$ denote the outermost isoperimetric profiles of $M$ and $M_{TG}$ (the quasiconformal deformation of $M$ with Fuchsian ends) respectively, then